psychdatascience/FDS-CourseOne/tu004_terminal.md

 ### 5. Clean Up

 - Let's clean up the files we created.
 We can do this using the `rm` command to **r**e**m**ove stuff.
 Be Carefull!
 This command asks you no questions and tells you no lies.
 If you `rm` a file, it's gone forever.
-It does **not** to into a "Trash" folder from which you can grab it back.
+It does **not** go into a "Trash" folder from which you can grab it back.
 - We could remove the files one-by-one.
 Let's remove 2 like this:
   ```
   $ rm file1.txt file2.txt